The Pom Pom Girls/Review

 The Pom Pom Girls is a movie that seems to have taken legendary status among cult movie enthusiasts and with good reason.
-Even though I was aware of its status piping my interest in it, I never knew much about the movie or whats it was all about.
+Even though I was aware of its status piping my interest in it, I never knew much about the movie or what it was all about.
 I'm really glad about that because I went in blind and wasn't caught up in the baggage or hype about it.
-What did happen was I ended up with a wide grin plastered on my face all though the movie and for quite a while one it ended.
+What did happen was I ended up with a wide grin plastered on my face all through the movie and for quite a while once it ended.

 The actors are clearly having fun and the chemistry between all the main leads are fantastic.
 Honestly though, I couldn't recognize any of them except Robert Carradine who I was surprised to see because he is so convincing as the jock.
 I almost forgot that he was Lewis Skolnick in Revenge of the Nerds.
 Almost.
 Know what?
 Nah!!
 He will always be Lewis Skolnick for me.
 It's still amazing though given that he apparently performed all his own stunts.